-The Art of Narrative Nonfiction Level 1 (starts Jan 28)
+The Art of Narrative Nonfiction Level 1 (Starts Jan 29)

 ABOUT

-The Art of Narrative Nonfiction is a creative writing course focused on teaching the foundations of narrative nonfiction.
-Led by New York Times bestselling author Kathryn Aalto, The Art of Narrative Nonfiction is designed to teach students how to craft compelling, fact-based stories that resonate with readers on both emotional and intellectual levels.
+The Art of Narrative Nonfiction is a transformative creative nonfiction writing course that immerses participants in the foundational principles of narrative nonfiction.
+Led by New York Times bestselling author and master teacher Kathryn Aalto, this writing course is designed to teach writers how to craft compelling, fact-based stories that captivate readers both emotionally and intellectually.

-This course delves into the essential techniques of narrative nonfiction, blending the factual integrity of journalism with the creative storytelling methods found in fiction.
-Through a combination of lectures, practical exercises, and detailed feedback, participants will learn how to develop strong narrative arcs, create vivid characters, and build immersive settings, all while maintaining the truth and accuracy that define nonfiction writing.
+This is a live online creative writing course that explores the essential techniques of narrative nonfiction, seamlessly blending the factual rigor of journalism with the imaginative storytelling techniques of fiction.
+Through engaging lectures, hands-on exercises, and personalised feedback, students will learn to develop dynamic narrative arcs, breathe life into vivid characters, and construct immersive settings—all while upholding the truth and integrity that define nonfiction writing.

 In a world where the line between fact and fiction is increasingly blurred, the ability to craft well-researched, truthful narratives that are also engaging and thought-provoking is more important than ever.
 The Art of Narrative Nonfiction equips writers with the skills they need to navigate this complex genre, offering a blend of creativity and rigor that is essential for producing high-quality, impactful work.
 Whether you’re an aspiring author, a journalist, or a seasoned writer looking to expand your repertoire, this course provides the tools and insights needed to excel in one of the most important and influential genres in contemporary writing.